bt/wepower-mvp/README.md

 * _smart-contracts_ - Truffle project.
 Used to handle contract deployment/management.

 ### Backend
 Backend is based on JVM stack.
-Spring 5
+Spring 4

 #### Local environment setup
-as any other spring boot app with gradle bootRun task.
+navigate to web-backend folder and run: gradle bootRun

+For local development, in memmory database will be automatically started.

 ### Frontend

 #### Local environment setup
 In order to deploy frontend:

-1. Etherium network must be running and accesible at localhost:8545.
+1. Ethereum network must be running and accesible at localhost:8545.
 In order to achieve that start private network, or testrpc
-2. After starting etherium network start front end application in _web-frontend_ module.
+2. After starting etherium network start frontend application in _web-frontend_ module with commands:
 **npm run clean_start**
-      Clean start will compile, and fetch contracts, and integrate them into angular app and start front end application.
+      Clean start will compile, deploy and fetch contracts, and integrate them into angular app and deploy frontend application.
-**npm run start**
+ _(To run this task Ethereum network must be accessible, for contract deployment)_ **npm run start**
-      Use when developing only angluar app.
-Will only redeploy angular app.
-Use when contracts were previously compiled/deployed etc.
+      Will only deploy angular application.
+Use when contracts were previously compiled/deployed etc, and no changes were made.